 Federal law protects homeowners facing foreclosure, no matter where the foreclosure occurs.
 Here are examples of provisions that might give you time to bring your loan current, strengthen your financial situation, or help you avoid foreclosure altogether.

-Under federal law, the mortgage servicer—the company that accepts your monthly payment and that manages the loan account—can’t officially begin a foreclosure until the payment is more than 120 days past due.
-The 120-day rule gives the borrower time to “reinstate” the loan by paying the overdue amounts (plus fees and costs), or submit a “loss mitigation application” (loan modification) that proposes a new agreement that will prevent the foreclosure.
+Under federal law, the mortgage servicer—the company that accepts your monthly payment and that manages the loan account—generally can’t officially begin a foreclosure until the payment is more than 120 days past due.
+The 120-day rule gives the borrower time to “reinstate” the loan by paying the overdue amounts (plus fees and costs) or submit a “loss mitigation application” (an application for a foreclosure avoidance option).

 The Servicer Must Work With the Borrower